Why Do Cats Like To Knock Things Over? A Comparison with Other Pets and Dogs

 At the heart of a cat's behavior is its predatory instinct.
 Cats are natural hunters, which extends to how they interact with their environment.
 They're wired to chase and pounce; sometimes, knocking things over is part of that predatory play.

 Cats have retained much of their natural hunting behaviors, unlike dogs, who have been bred for specific tasks like herding or guarding.
 This makes them more likely to engage in activities that satisfy their hunting instincts.
+For dog owners who want to better understand canine learning and behavior, how to train a puppy is a helpful place to start.

 Scientific Explanations